Shipping Guide

 MistakeWhy It HurtsBetter Approach

 Using one package type for every wine shipment Oversized packaging increases postage and can trigger dimensional charges.
-Define a packaging matrix by item size and order composition.
+Define a packaging matrix by item size and order composition (single bottle, three-pack, six-pack, full case).

 Shipping Checklist for Wine

-• Weigh and measure your most common wine packages in production conditions.
+• Weigh and measure your most common wine packages in production conditions, including the full 40-plus-pound case.

-• Save presets for your most common wine shipment profiles.
+• Save presets for your most common wine shipment profiles with adult signature already enabled.

 • Add tracking notifications to reduce where-is-my-order tickets.